taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The `TodoItem` component itself would stay the same.
 It still gets the `todo` item and the `onToggleTodo()` handler as arguments.
 In addition, you can see two more concepts that were explained earlier.
 First, the selector grows in complexity because it gets optional arguments to select derived properties from the state.
 Second, the `mapStateToProps()` function makes use of the incoming props from the `TodoList` component that uses the `ConnectedTodoItem` component.

 As you can see, the normalized state requires to use more connected components.
 More components are responsible to select their needed derived properties.
 But in a growing application, following this pattern can make it easier to reason about it.
 You only pass properties that are really necessary to the component.
-In the last case, the `TodoList` component only cares about a list of references yet the `TodoItem` component itself cares about the entitiy that is selected by using the reference passed down by the `TodoList` component.
+In the last case, the `TodoList` component only cares about a list of references yet the `TodoItem` component itself cares about the entity that is selected by using the reference passed down by the `TodoList` component.

-There exists another way, when using normalizr, to denormalize your normalized state.
-The previous scenario allowed you to pass only the minimum of properties to the components.
+There exists another way to denormalize your normalized state when using normalizr.
+The previous scenario allowed you to only pass the minimum of properties to the components.
 Each component was responsible to select its state.
 In this scenario, you will denormalize your state in one component while the other components don't need to care about it.
 You will use the defined schema again to reverse the normalization.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~